magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 them?
 These are the ones who don’t put their minds into the practice.
 They don’t have any work to do.
 We can’t just lie around here.
-Being a Buddhist monk or novice you live and eat well; you shouldn’t take it for granted. [^2] is a danger.
+Being a Buddhist monk or novice you live and eat well; you shouldn’t take it for granted. *Kāmasukhallikānuyogo*[^2] is a danger.
 Make an effort to find your own practice.
 Whatever is faulty, work to rectify, don’t get lost in externals.

 One who has zeal never misses walking and sitting meditation, never lets up in the maintenance of restraint and composure.
 Just observe the monks here.
-Whoever, having finished the meal and any business, having hung out his robes, walks meditation – and when we walk past his we see that this walking path is a well-worn trail, and we see him often walking on it – this monk is not bored with the practice.
+Whoever, having finished the meal and any business, having hung out his robes, walks meditation – and when we walk past his kuṭī we see that this walking path is a well-worn trail, and we see him often walking on it – this monk is not bored with the practice.
 This is one who has effort, who has zeal.

 If all of you devote yourselves to the practice like this, not many problems will arise.
 If you don’t abide with the practice, the walking